Coherent anti-Stokes Raman spectroscopy: CARS Microscopy

 CARS is used for species selective microscopy and combustion diagnostics.
 The first exploits the selectivity of vibrational spectroscopy.
 More recently, CARS microscopy has been utilized as a method for non-invasive imaging of lipids in biological samples, both in vivo and in vitro.
 Moreover, RP-CARS, a particular implementation of the Coherent anti-Stokes Raman spectroscopy microscopy, is used to study myelin and myelopathies.
 In 2020, Scully and team used femtosecond adaptive spectroscopic techniques via CARS to identify individual virus particles.

 Combustion diagnostics

-CARS spectroscopy can be used for temperature measurements; because the CARS signal is temperature dependent.
+CARS spectroscopy can be used for temperature measurements and major species concentration; because the CARS signal is temperature dependent.
 The strength of the signal scales (non-linearly) with the difference in the ground state population and the vibrationally excited state population.
 Since the population of states follows the temperature dependent Boltzmann distribution, the CARS signal carries an intrinsic temperature dependence as well.
 This temperature dependence makes CARS a popular technique for monitoring the temperature of hot gases and flames.